DrMole1/Exercice_Cpp_Legacy/README.md

-It was an exercice in C++ to train Legacy, Lists and Vectors.
+It was an exercise in C++ to train Legacy, Lists and Vectors.